i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-23.10/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

     ![Brocker configuration](../../assets/configuring-smart-poller/poller-attach-3.png)

-2. Click on the module entry created for the new Poller, in this example **poller1-module**
+2. Click on the entry created for the new Poller, in this example **poller1-module**
     ![Brocker configuration](../../assets/configuring-smart-poller/poller-attach-broker-00.png)

 4. Set the field **"Event queue max size"** to **250000**